Tips for Getting the Most out of Call-Only Ads in Google AdWords

 Optimization

 PPC Management Tip: Scheduling can play very well into an account structure that has been segmented geographically.
-This way, you can create multiple call-only campaigns with ad scheduling that correlate with their respective time zones.
+This way, you can create multiple call-only campaigns with ad schedule that correlates with their respective time zones.

-• Using call-only ads with mobile preferred ads: Call-only ads and mobile preferred ads won’t directly compete against each other, but they do occupy the same ad space.
+• Using call-only ads with mobile-preferred ads: Call-only ads and mobile-preferred ads won’t directly compete against each other, but they do occupy the same ad space.
 Google’s ad rank will determine which ad type will show.
-And if your mobile preferred ads have more historic data, it is likely they will outrank your call-only ads on most searches.
+And if your mobile-preferred ads have more historical data, they will likely outrank your call-only ads on most searches.
 So, it may be necessary to bid up on your call-only ads.

 Mobile Tip: We recommend segmenting mobile preferred ads and call-only ads into different campaigns for more granular control of the different bid and keyword strategies of each.